 Learn about data quality

-Data quality assurance for rivers & streams describes the measures taken to ensure that our results are accurate and consistent.
+Data quality assurance for rivers & streams describes what we do to ensure that our results are accurate and consistent.

 SM = Standard Methods for the Examination of Water and Wastewater; EPA = Methods for Chemical Analysis of Water and Wastes